 You really can’t beat a proper homemade lasagne.
 It’s one of my all time favourite comfort foods.
 This recipe uses my ultimate ragù alla bolognese sauce, layered with a homemade béchamel, pasta and rich parmesan cheese.

 The secret to a great lasagne really is the bolognese.
 I’ve been working on my Bolognese sauce recipe for a while to make sure it’s absolutely perfect, and trust me it’s delicious.
-The meat has to be the star of the show.
-Too many recipes out there call for loads of chopped tomatoes and vegetables.
-This just masks the flavour of the meat, rather than enhancing it.
-The secrets to a delicious bolognese are: a finely chopped ‘soffritto’ of onion, garlic, celery and carrot, high quality mince, a good red wine, minimal water and most importantly – time.
+The secrets to a delicious bolognese are: a finely chopped ‘soffritto’ of onion, garlic, celery and carrot, high quality mince, a good red wine and most importantly – time.
 You cannot rush a ragu otherwise the meat will be tough!
-It needs plenty of time to bubble away and intensify in flavour – at least 3 hours.
-Also, if you don’t like celery just chop it up really, really finely!
+It needs plenty of time to bubble away and intensify in flavour – at least 2 and a half hours.
+If you don’t like celery just chop it up really, really finely!
 It will essentially disintegrate in the pan but it’s so important for the overall flavour so it cannot be missed out.

 – sea salt and black pepper